JetBrains/guide/site/python/tutorials/getting-started-pycharm/installation-and-setup/index.md

 video: "https://youtu.be/2EB8siO-_OM"
 ---

-Let’s find and download PyCharm Professional Edition which we’ll be using in this series.
-PyCharm has a free 1-month trial, but feel free to follow along with your PyCharm Community Edition if you prefer.
+Let’s find and download PyCharm which we’ll be using in this series.
+PyCharm with Pro subscription has a free 1-month trial, but feel free to follow along with PyCharm if you prefer.

 ## Finding and downloading